 Features & Specs

-Our experts’ favorite Sonata Plug-in Hybrid safety features:
+Our experts like the Sonata Plug-in Hybrid models:

 - Automatic Emergency Braking

-- Provides an audible warning if a collision with a vehicle ahead of you is imminent and will apply the brakes if you don't respond in time.
+- Sounds an audible warning if a collision with a vehicle ahead of you is imminent and will apply the brakes if you don't respond in time.